Evanlyboy/Hansen_E_Super-Rock-Paper-Scissors/README.md

 <img src="rps.jpg">

-## Rock Paper Scissors - Python text-based take on a classic!
+## Rock Paper Scissors - Python text-based version of the universal hand gesture game!

 Pick your weapon and play against the computer - you'll only get a virtual sting if you lose!